A storm brews on the Wasatch Plateau

 Climate change models for the Utah Wasatch Plateau predict earlier snowmelt and future rainstorms that will be less frequent and more intense.
 Seedlings and recruiting plants will be forced to survive longer periods without precipitation.
 This won’t make a difference to plants that have sufficient water.
 But what about the trees and shrubs teetering on the edge of survival near the tree line?

-Treeline ecosystems struggle to survive
+Treeline ecosystems fight to survive

 Here at 3,150 m (10,400 feet), the growing season is short, the weather is stark, and soil water is controlled by snowmelt and late-summer monsoonal storms.
 While simplistic models suggest that climate warming will push trees into mountain meadows, currently, many treelines appear to be static, possibly because of the unpredictability of summertime soil moisture.